 Avoid movements that combine bending at your waist, toeing in and crossing the mid-line with the surgical leg.

 Examples:

 - Picking up an object from the floor on the outside of the surgical leg.
-Safest to pick up objects between your legs. - Donning/Doffing a sock or shoe by attempting to reach backwards to the outside corner of the shoe or sock.
-Safest to reach between your legs to the inside corner. - Avoid sitting on surfaces that are very low to the ground.
-Safest to sit in surfaces where the hips are higher than your knees.
+It is safest to pick up objects between your legs. - Donning/Doffing a sock or shoe by attempting to reach backwards to the outside corner of the shoe or sock.
+It is safest to reach between your legs to the inside corner. - Avoid sitting on surfaces that are very low to the ground.
+It is safest to sit in surfaces where the hips are higher than your knees.